KKZ05/Quantium-Data-Analytics-Simulation/README.md

 * Techniques for A/B testing (uplift testing) and control group identification.
 *
 ## Accessing the Project
-You can view the R scripts and output files in this repository.
+You can view the output files (pdf)  in this repository.
 Check out the simulation here: https://www.theforage.com/simulations/quantium/data-analytics-rqkb